MicrosoftDocs/fabric-docs/docs/onelake/onelake-file-explorer.md

 - To manually start the application, search for “OneLake” using Windows search (Windows + S) and select the OneLake application.
 The views for any folders that were previously synced are then refreshed automatically.

 - To exit, right-click on the OneLake icon in the Windows System Tray and select **Exit**.
-The sync will be paused and placeholder files and folders cannot be accessed.
+The sync is paused and placeholder files and folders cannot be accessed.
 You will continue to see the blue cloud icon for placeholders that were previously synced but not downloaded.

 ### Sync updates from OneLake